 The settlement comes after Arizona federal judge Frederick J. Martone rejected AutoZone’s motion to decertify the Fair Labor Standards Act (FLSA) collective action, which the Plaintiffs said was made up of 1,475 current and former workers.

-The Plaintiffs in the Arizona case were scheduled to work 50 hours per week and worked that or much more, they said.
+The Plaintiffs in the Arizona case were scheduled to work 50 hours per week and worked either that or much more, they said.
 AutoZone moved to decertify the action on Jan.
 8, warning that the parties had no idea how the case would be managed as a collective and that the Plaintiffs’ trial plan didn’t show any way the company’s due process rights could be guaranteed.
 The managers hit back on Jan.
 13, arguing that AutoZone was just rehashing arguments that had already been made and shot down.
 Collective standing was decided in 2011, and later that year the court declined to reconsider its decision granting certification, the Plaintiffs said, adding that the court confirmed the collective action certification two months ago in November.

 Judge Martone granted AutoZone summary judgment in 2012, but in May a Ninth Circuit panel breathed new life into the case.
 The panel found that the summary judgment grant was improper because the case was still plagued by factual disputes over the significance of the Plaintiffs’ management tasks, relative to their customer service and manual labor duties.
 The case was in the U.S. District Court for the District of Arizona.